mspnp/aks-secure-baseline/07-aks-jumpbox-users.md

    1. `name:` set to whatever you login account name you wish.
 (You'll need to remember this later.)
    1. `sudo:` - Suggested to leave at `False`.
 This means the user cannot `sudo`.
 If this user needs sudo access, use [sudo rule strings](https://cloudinit.readthedocs.io/en/latest/topics/examples.html?highlight=sudo#including-users-and-groups) to restrict what sudo access is allowed.
    1. `lock_passwd:` - Leave at `True`.
 This disables password login, and as such the user can only connect via an SSH authorized key.
 Your jump box should enforce this as well on its ssh daemon.
 If you deployed using the image builder in the prior step, it does this enforcement there as well.
    1. In `ssh-authorized-keys` replace the example public key for the user.
-This must be an RSA key of at least 2048 bits.
+This must be an RSA key of at least 2048 bits and **must be secured with a passphrase**.
 This key will be added to that user's `~/.ssh/authorized_keys` file on the jump box via the cloud-init bootstrap process.
 If you need to generate a key pair you can execute this command:

       ```bash
       ssh-keygen -t rsa -b 4096 -f opsuser01.key